Change Point Estimation in a Dynamic Stochastic Block Model: Proofs and Other Technical Material

 In Regime III, we need to treat edges in $\mathcal{K}_n$ and $\mathcal{K}_0 = \mathcal{K}_n^c$ separately.
 Note that in Regime II, $\mathcal{K}_n = \{(i,j):\ 1\leq i,j \leq m\}$ is the set of all edges.
 Hence, we can treat $\mathcal{K}_n$ in a similar way as in Regime II and hence we need (A4) in Regime III analogous to (A3) in Regime II.
 (A5) is a technical assumption and is required for establishing asymptotic normality on $\mathcal{K}_n$.
 Moreover, $\mathcal{K}_0$ is a finite set.
 (A6) guarantees that $\mathcal{K}_0$ does not vary with $n$.
 Consider the collection of independent Bernoulli random variables $\{A_{ij,l}^{*}: (i,j) \in \mathcal{K}_0, l=1,2\}$ with $E(A_{ij,l}^{*}) = a_{ij,l}^{*}$.
 (A7) ensures that $A_{ij,(\lfloor nf \rfloor, n)} \stackrel{\mathcal{D}}{\to} A_{ij,1}^{*}I(f<\tau^{*}) + A_{ij,2}^{*}I(f > \tau^{*})\ \forall (i,j) \in \mathcal{K}_0$.

-\begin{remark} Note that (A2) is a crucial assumption for establishing the asymptotic distribution of the change point estimator.
+\begin{remark} Note that (A2) is a crucial assumption for establishing the asymptotic distribution of the change-point estimator.
 It indicates that the resulting random graphi's topology.
 However, another regime of interest is that where the expected degree of each node grows slower than the total number of nodes in the graph, which gives rise to a {\em sparse regime}.
-A number of technical results both from probabilistic and statistical viewpoints have been considered in the recent literature - see, e.g. \cite{SB2015} and \cite{LLV2017}.
+A number of technical results both from probabilistic and statistical viewpoints have been considered in the recent literature - see, for examples \cite{SB2015} and \cite{LLV2017}.
 Note that results strongly diverge in their conclusions under these two regimes.
 For example, \cite{O2009} showed that the inhomogeneous Erd\H{o}s-R\'{e}nyi model satisfies

 with high probability, where $m$ is the total number of nodes in the graph, $d_0 = \min_{i} \sum_{j=1}^{m} EA_{ij}$, $A$ is the observed adjacency matrix, $L(\cdot)$ is the Laplacian and $||\cdot||$ is the operator norm.
 Therefore, if the expected degrees are growing slower than $\log m$, $L(A)$ will not be concentrated around $L(EA)$. \cite{LLV2017} established a different concentration inequality for the case $d_0 = o(\log m)$ after appropriate regularization on the Laplacian and the edge probability matrix. \cite{SB2015} also established the convergence rate of the eigenvectors of the Laplacian for SBM with two communities, which deviates from existing results for dense random graphs.
 The upshot is that results for the sparse regime are markedly different than those for the dense one.